skraft-redhat/container_k8s_openshift_demo/openshift/OPENSHIFT.md

 4. You should see that a new build has been automatically created (e.g. look in the topology view or show the new build object).
 After the build has finished a new version is deployed.

+Troubleshooting (if automatic upgrade does not work):
+- check whether you have commmitted your changes (The build uses the sources from the central git repo, not from your local machine)
+- check whether a build was started
+- Check whether the build is really based on the latest commit (compare the commit digest from github with the build logs)
+- check whether the pods have been restarted: This is done by the image change trigger.
+You can verify that the trigger works by entering `oc set triggers deploy/hello-world-golang' => this shows all the active triggers

 One last thing that we want to show is one of the sweet spots of Kubernetes / OpenShift, which is smooth upgrading of applications.
 This actually allows to have multipe upgrades during business hours and generally reducing the risk.